MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/includes/v3-agent-include.md

 ---

 > [!NOTE]
-> The pipelines team is releasing version 3.x agent software, currently in preview.
-For more information, see [Agent software version 3 preview](../v3-agent.md).
+> The pipelines team has released version 3.x agent software.
+For more information, see [Agent software version 3](../v3-agent.md).